lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 ## Make documentation part of the work
 [Doxygen](https:://www.doxygen.org) is an example of tools that can generate software documentation using comments in the  software.
-It does not increase the workload to attach comment notes to the program entity just created.
+Adding comment notes to a program entity just created does not increase the work load.
+If you try to save time here easily spends time elsewhere.
 A program is more often read by others than made by the author.

 Doxygen has a rich set of special markup commands to highlight different program features.
 For example users of the program components are mostly interested in them as black boxes.
 They are interested in function parameters, restrictions in usage and return values.
 For this Doxygen provides commands for parameters, their preconditions as well as function return values and postconditions.
-C/C++ namespaces help with navigating the documentation because Doxygen creates document sections based on these.
+C/C++ namespaces help with navigating the documentation as Doxygen creates document sections based on these.

 It is recommended to come back to the work after a few days or weeks.
-A clear program flow usually shows by itself how it runs.
-If you cannot understand looking afresh your own program flow it is time to make notes to make the work transparent for all developers.
+A clear program flow usually shows by itself how it runs and what it does.
+If you cannot understand looking afresh your own program flow it is time to improve comment notes to make the work transparent for all developers.

 ## Study the C++ Standard Library
 The C/C++ language has matured but the [C++ Standard Library](https://en.wikipedia.org/wiki/C%2B%2B_Standard_Library)